jantumajer/VSLite_CZnetwork/README.md

 Instructions for using R-scripts are provided as annotations directly throughout the scripts.
 Similarly, scripts also automatically load all packages required for their functionality.

 ### Climate
-Monthly mean temperature and precipitation totals for each site from January 1961 to December 2020 (split into two files with suffix 1 or 2).
-Monthly climatic data from E-OBS for sites in the Czech Republic, used to test the sensitivity of our results to the choice of the climatic dataset, are included in the third file.
+Monthly mean temperature and precipitation totals for each site from January 1961 to December 2020.
+Monthly climatic data from E-OBS for sites in the Czech Republic, used to test the sensitivity of our results to the choice of the climatic dataset, are included in attached folder.

 ### NDVI
 Normalized Difference Vegetation Index for each site for the 2000-2023 period.

 ### Outputs
 A standard set of outputs of the VS-Lite model for a baseline calibration period and four scenarios of future climate change.
+Forecasts based on mean and extreme climatologies (warm-dry, cool-wet) are in separate folders.
 For each site and simulation, the `.Rda` file stores a list with the following tables and variable:

 - **mod.trw** Modeled tree-ring width chronology
 - **gT** Matrix of simulate partial growth rates to temperature